jasongrimes/grimesit-mm/_pages/services.md

-Since legacy codebases can be fragile and risky to change, basic testing and monitoring can make changes safer, detecting before or after change causes a problem, and making it easy to revert if needed.
+Since legacy codebases can be fragile and risky to change, basic testing and monitoring can make changes safer, detecting problems before or after deployment, and making it easy to revert if needed.

 With the legacy codebase documented and changeable,